Adapted from “Who Was ‘Big Ed’ Barnette (1949–1991)?”, by George Smith

-As a professional, Ed continued to serve, support, and embody NSBE’s mission.
-Ed was a successful senior corporate executive with the Digital Equipment Corporation, and at the same time, always mindful of his responsibility to inspire, help, and mentor the younger black engineers.
-For his accomplishments, Edward Barnette was declared one of the “Outstanding Young Men in America”.
-The Purdue University NSBE Chapter recognized his priceless contributions to our cause by establishing an annual scholarship in his name.
-Fittingly, Mr. Barnette was NSBE’s first recipient of the Golden Torch Award for outstanding academic, industry, and community achievements.
-“Big Ed,” was a beloved husband, father, fraternity brother, and friend to many, many people.
-He personified “positive impact” for our Society and his early vision enabled us to see a brighter day for our people.
+As a professional, Barnette continued to serve, support and embody NSBE’s mission.
+Barnette was a successful senior corporate executive with Digital Equipment Corporation and, at the same time, was always mindful of his responsibility to inspire, help and mentor the younger Black engineers.
+For his accomplishments, Barnette was declared one of the “Outstanding Young Men in America.”
+The Purdue University NSBE Chapter recognized his priceless contributions to the Society’s cause by establishing an annual scholarship in his name.
+Fittingly, Barnette was the first recipient of the NSBE Golden Torch Award for outstanding academic, industry and community achievements.
+“Big Ed” was a beloved husband, father, fraternity brother and friend to many, many people.
+He personified “positive impact” for the Society, and his early vision enabled NSBE to see a brighter day for Black people.

-This effort will recognize outstanding contributions to the community along the length of the entire STEM pipeline and thus throughout our membership.
-Specifically, it will support the continued educational objectives within the following demographic areas:
+The goal of the Edward E. Barnette Jr. Community Impact Scholarship Program is to recognize outstanding contributions to the community along the entire length of the STEM pipeline and, thus, throughout our membership.
+The scholarship supports the continued educational objectives within the following demographic areas: